 The Fifth P Stands for Promotion

-When it comes to promotion as one of the 5Ps of Digital Marketing sense, make sure to stand out from the competition because of your accessibility via the Internet, that is why it is essential for you to level up in terms of promotion.
+When it comes to promotion as one of the 5Ps of marketing sense, make sure to stand out from the competition because of your accessibility via the Internet, that is why it is essential for you to level up in terms of promotion.

 - How do you send the message to your customers?